-Entering his fourth season at the helm of the Tennessee Baseball Program, Head Coach Dave Serrano's efforts to revitalize the Volunteers as a nationally elite competitor continue to hold strong.
-Along with renewing a sense of excitement and optimism among his players, staff and Volunteer Nation, Serrano has brought a winning atmosphere to Rocky Top and in 2014, he led Tennessee to its first SEC Tournament appearance since 2007 with a 31-23 record, the program's best mark since 2010.
+Entering his fifth season at the helm of the Tennessee Baseball Program, Head Coach Dave Serrano's efforts to revitalize the Volunteers as a nationally elite competitor continue to hold strong.
+Along with renewing a sense of excitement and optimism among his players, staff and Volunteer Nation, Serrano has brought a winning atmosphere to Rocky Top, having led Tennessee to back-to-back SEC Tournament appearances (2014-15) for the first time since the 2004--05 seasons.

 Serrano's energy and passion for the University of Tennessee, combined with his impeccable track record of success, made him the choice to become the 24th head coach of the Volunteer baseball program following a nationwide search after the 2010 campaign.
 A former UT assistant, he was welcomed back to the Big Orange family on June 15, 2011.